KayFrimp/alx-low_level_programming/0x08-recursion/README.md

 1. 1-print_rev_recursion.c is a function that prints a string in reverse.

 2. 2-strlen_recursion.c - function returns the length of a string.

+3. 3-factorial.c - function returns the factorial of a given number.